iheartgithub1234/Minecraft/README.md

 # Minecraft
-simple minecraft made with C++ and OpenGL made it one long file
+simple minecraft made with C++ and OpenGL made in one long file

 ## Controls
 **WASD** = movement